tsujp/tsujp/README.md

 # Hi, I'm Jordan

 I'm a full stack developer/engineer/designer/UX/UI-type-person with a focus on JAM, MERN, and Python/Ruby based stacks.
-I also dabble in C (C99 and C11), Go, Zig, and Rust to the tune of systems programming, and hacking OSS tooling for fun or for want.
+I also dabble in C (C99 and C11), and Zig to the tune of systems programming.
+I also enjoy hacking OSS tooling for fun or for want.

 I'm also a long-time player in the crypto scene (specifically blockchain although my cryptography-proper is coming along in terms of hard mathematical understanding too), so I enjoy building for Web3 and writing things in Solidity.